supersven/ghc-riscv-ngc-talk/slidev/slides.md

 - My worst Heisenbug was a missing memory barrier (program cache flush, `fence.i` instruction) in the linker
   - Illegal instruction exceptions at weird places
   - Gone when the timing changed e.g. by adding trace logs
+  - Staring at Qemu traces gives hints what happened shortly before
+    - Though, it slows the execution down immensely!

 ---